The ketogenic diet is a very strict diet used to help control some types of seizures. It is high in fat, adequate in protein and low in carbohydrates.

 Your child’s doctor will help manage the diet, which:

-- Contains three to five times as much fat as carbohydrate and protein.
+- Contains three to four times more fat than carbohydrates and proteins.

 - Makes the body burn fat for energy instead of glucose (sugar).